instructure/instructure-ui/docs/guides/themeable-to-emotion-migration-guide.md

 In the v8.0. release we removed `ui-themeable` and its supporting packages from InstUI (see more in [Upgrade Guide for Version 8.0](#v8-upgrade-guide)).
 We also migrated all our components to use `emotion`, because it was not compatible with the former `ui-themeable`.
 This is why you'll have to make some changes in your app to adopt the new theming solution:

-- replace `ApplyTheme` with `EmotionThemeProvider` and import themes directly instead of registering them
+- replace `ApplyTheme` with `InstUISettingsProvider` and import themes directly instead of registering them
 - if you have your own themeable components, refactor them to use `emotion`

 ##### Table of Contents